 A TDI is intended to be a benchmark of acceptable exposure to a chemical that a person can be exposed to from all sources of oral exposure on a daily basis for a lifetime.
-Health Canada (1996) defines a TDI as the total intake by ingestion "to which it is believed that a person can be
+Health Canada (1996) defines a TDI as the total intake by ingestion "to which it is believed that a person can be exposed daily over a lifetime without deleterious effect".
+Health Canada (1996) states that exceedance of a TDI "for a small proportion of the lifespan does not necessarily imply that exposure constitutes an undue health risk".

 Health Canada's TDIs are intended to protect all Canadians, including subpopulations that are most susceptible to the potential toxic effects of a chemical.
 Scientific research has demonstrated that the developing nervous system is sensitive to the potential toxic effects of methylmercury.
 Therefore, Health Canada has published two TDIs for methylmercury - one TDI for women of child-bearing age and children less than 12 years of age and a second, more permissive, TDI for the general population.
 Both of Health Canada's published TDIs for methylmercury are provisional TDIs (pTDIs).
 Provisional indicates that Health Canada does not have the requisite level of certainty about the TDI and that the TDI is subject to updates as new scientific information becomes available.
-Health Canada's pTDI for methylmercury for the general population, or the oral dose to which the general population can be exposed to on a daily basis for their lifetime, is 0.47 μ g methylmercury for women of child-bearing age and children less than 12 years of age is 0.2 μ g/kg/d (Health Canada 2007).
+Health Canada's pTDI for methylmercury for the general population, or the oral dose to which the general population can be exposed to on a daily basis for their lifetime, is 0.47 μ g methylmercury/kg body weight/day (μ g/kg/d) (Health Canada 2007).
+Health Canada's pTDI for methylmercury for women of child-bearing age and children less than 12 years of age is 0.2 μ g/kg/d (Health Canada 2007).